CannyLab/tsne-cuda/README.md

 # TSNE-CUDA

+<span style="color:blue">WARNING: This code is still in active development.
+While the core code is tested and working, some additional features need aditional testing.</span>.

 This repo is an optimized CUDA version of [Barnes-Hut t-SNE](https://github.com/lvdmaaten/bhtsne) by L. Van der Maaten with associated python modules.
 We find that our implementation of t-SNE can be up to 1200x faster than Sklearn, or up to 50x faster than Multicore-TSNE when used with the right GPU.

 To begin, check out our wiki for install instructions and usage: [https://github.com/rmrao/tsne-cuda/wiki/](https://github.com/rmrao/tsne-cuda/wiki/)